-☐ You have ren noved old builds, deployments, and images from each namespace to be uning. ☐ The internal registry uses a supported storage type. \square Direct image migration only: The internal registry is exposed to external traffic. ☐ You can read and write images to the registry. ☐ The etcd cluster is healthy. ☐ The average API server response time on the source cluster is less than 50 ms. ☐ The cluster c ertificates are valid for the duration of the migration process. ☐ You have checked for pending certificate-signing requests by running the following command: \$ oc get csr -A grep pending -i ☐ The identity provider is working.
+□ You have removed old builds, deployments, and images from each namespace to be migrated by pruning.

+□ The OpenShift image registry uses a supported storage type.

+Direct image migration only: The OpenShift image registry is exposed to external traffic.

+□ You can read and write images to the registry.

+☐ The etcd cluster is healthy.

+The average API server response time on the source cluster is less than 50 ms.

+□ The cluster certificates are valid for the duration of the migration process.

+□ You have checked for pending certificate-signing requests by running the following command:

+\$ oc get csr -A | grep pending -i

+☐ The identity provider is working.

+□ You have set the value of the openshift.io/host.generated annotation parameter to true for each OpenShift Container Platform route, which updates the host name of the route for the target cluster.
+Otherwise, the migrated routes retain the source cluster host name.

 9.3.
-T ARGET CL USTER ☐ You have inst talled Migration Toolkit for Containers Operator version 1.5.1. ☐ All MTC prere equisites are met. ☐ The cluster meets the minimum hardware requirements for the specific platform and installation method, for example, on bare metal. ☐ The cluster has storage classes defined for the storage types used by the source cluster, for example, block volume, file system, or object storage.
-XXX 1 NOTE XX NFS does not require a defined storage class. as the correct network configuration and permissions to access external ample, databases, source code repositories, container image registries, and ications and services that use services provided by the cluster have the correct uration and permissions to access the cluster.
-If an application OpenShift Conf ainer image dependencies are met.
-It uses an internal image in the openshift namespace that is not supported by tainer Platform 4.7, you can manually update the OpenShift Container Platform tag with podman . ☐ The target cl uster and the replication repository have sufficient storage space. ☐ The identity provider is working. ☐ DNS records for your application exist on the target cluster.
+TARGET CLUSTER

+□ You have installed Migration Toolkit for Containers Operator version 1.5.1.

+All MTC prerequisites are met.

+□ The cluster meets the minimum hardware requirements for the specific platform and installation method, for example, on bare metal.

+□ The cluster has storage classes defined for the storage types used by the source cluster, for example, block volume, file system, or object storage.

+NFS does not require a defined storage class.

+□ The cluster has the correct network configuration and permissions to access external services, for example, databases, source code repositories, container image registries, and CI/CD tools.

+□ External applications and services that use services provided by the cluster have the correct network configuration and permissions to access the cluster.

+□ Internal container image dependencies are met.

+If an application uses an internal image in the openshift namespace that is not supported by OpenShift Container Platform 4.10, you can manually update the OpenShift Container Platform 3 image stream tag with podman.

+□ The target cluster and the replication repository have sufficient storage space.

+The identity provider is working.

-☐ Set the value of the annotation.openshift.io/host.generated parameter to true for each OpenShift Container Platform route to update its host name for the target cluster.
-Otherwise, the migrated routes retain the source cluster host name. ☐ Certificates that your application uses exist on the target cluster. ☐ You have configured appropriate firewall rules on the target cluster. ☐ You have correctly configured load balancing on the target cluster. \square If you migrate objects to an existing namespace on the target cluster that has the same names as the namespace being migrated from the source, the target namespace contains no objects of the same name and type as the objects being migrated.
-NOTE Do not create namespaces for your application on the target cluster before migration because this might cause quotas to change.
+DNS records for your application exist on the target cluster.

+Certificates that your application uses exist on the target cluster.

+□ You have configured appropriate firewall rules on the target cluster.

+□ You have correctly configured load balancing on the target cluster.

+□ If you migrate objects to an existing namespace on the target cluster that has the same name as the namespace being migrated from the source, the target namespace contains no objects of the same name and type as the objects being migrated.

+Do not create namespaces for your application on the target cluster before migration because this might cause quotas to change.

 9.4.
+PERFORMANCE

-F .4.
-PERFORMANCE ☐ The migration network has a minimum throughput of 10 Gbps. ☐ The clusters have sufficient resources for migration. \otimes NOTE Clusters require additional memory, CPUs, and storage in order to run a migration on top of normal workloads.
+□ The migration network has a minimum throughput of 10 Gbps.

+□ The clusters have sufficient resources for migration.

+Clusters require additional memory, CPUs, and storage in order to run a migration on top of normal workloads.
 Actual resource requirements depend on the number of Kubernetes resources being migrated in a single migration plan.
-You must test migrations in a non-production environment in order to estimate the resource requirements. ☐ The memory and CPU usage of the nodes are healthy. ☐ The etcd d isk performance of the clusters has been checked with fio .
+You must test migrations in a non-production environment in order to estimate the resource requirements.

+The memory and CPU usage of the nodes are healthy.

+The etcd disk performance of the clusters has been checked with fio.